metreeca/metreeca-core/src/docs/references/spec-language.md

 | [or](../javadocs/com/metreeca/json/shapes/Or.html)([shape](../javadocs/com/metreeca/json/Shape.html), …) | the focus set is consistent with at least one shape in a given target set |
 | [when](../javadocs/com/metreeca/json/shapes/When.html)([test](../javadocs/com/metreeca/json/Shape.html),[pass](../javadocs/com/metreeca/json/Shape.html) [, [fail](../javadocs/com/metreeca/json/Shape.html)]) | the focus set is consistent either with a *pass* shape, if consistent also with a *test* shape, or with a *fail* shape, otherwise; if omitted, the `fail` shape defaults to `and()`, that is it's always meet |

+!!! warning
-<p class="warning">Test shapes for conditional constraints are currently limited to combinations of parametric <code>guards</code> and logical operators.</p>
+    Test shapes for conditional constraints are currently limited to combinations of parametric <code>guards</code> and logical operators.

 # Parameters